andrearcaina/vivid/README.md

 2. **`Messaging Platform`**:
    - All members and administrators have access to a messaging platform within the application.
-   - Members can send and receive messages, announcements, and notifications.
+   - Administrators, notably the coaches and the treasurer, can broadcast annoucements to all members.
-   - Administrators can broadcast messages to all members or specific groups.
+     - Administrators can send and receive messages.
-   - Messages can be organized by topic or category for easy navigation and reference.
+   - Members can send and receive messages, and access announcements from coaches.

-3. **`Expense Tracking Panel`**:
+4. **`Expense Tracking Panel`**:
    - Administrators, particularly the treasurer, have access to an expense tracking panel.
    - Expenses incurred by the club, such as rent for the meeting hall, coach salaries, and other operational costs, can be recorded and tracked.
    - The panel includes a log of any unpaid debts from previous months, including instances where the rent for the hall was not paid in full or not paid at all, as well as any unpaid coach expenses.